vaib-dev/Courses/6-computer-networks/3-osi-model.md

 For example, where is the server that stores the homepage of civicinstinct.com?
 Where on the network is it located?
 The IP protocol uniquely identifies devices on the network so that the destination of each transmission can be located.
 And in order for your browser to connect to a server across the country, there are a million paths that the data can take.
 Routing protocols help data travel on an efficient path to the destination.

-For example, computer A is connected to network-1 and computerB is connected to network-2.
-Now computer-B has requested to access facebook.com.
+For example, computer A is connected to network-1 and computer B is connected to network-2.
+So, computer B has requested to access facebook.com.
 Now there is a reply from Facebook server in the form of packet which has to be delivered to computer-B only.
 Since in a network each system has a unique IP address.
 Network layer of Facebook server has already added the sender and receiver address on the packet.
-So based on IP address on packet the received data packet will first move to the network-2 and then to computer-B.
+So based on IP address on packet the received data packet will first move to the network-2 and then to computer-B as shown in the below picture.

 <p text align="center"><img src="https://user-images.githubusercontent.com/54719422/92609284-0939e880-f2d4-11ea-80b6-26d26c2523aa.png"></p>